pravega/pravega-samples/scenarios/change-data-capture/README.md

 );
 ```

-The above snippet declares two table in the Flink SQL client.
-Each of them having two fields based on the data format in MySQL.
+The above snippet declares two tables in the Flink SQL client.
+Each of them has two fields based on the data format in MySQL.
 The former one digests the changelog in the Debezium format and the latter one directly connects to MySQL.

 And here comes the final output: